 - Ease of use means you will be set up within minutes.

 - Beauty of design.
 This is gorgeous in design and style.
 Looks amazing no matter where I put it.

 - Build quality.
 The build is in the higher end realm.
 Nothing about it feels cheap or lacking.

 - Sound quality.
 This is unique to the Atom as it brings the Naim sound which is so musical and involving.
-I found myself actually enjoying music more than before as I wasn’t listening to the “details” but the soul of the music.

 - Analog inputs.
 Hook up some vinyl if you have a phono stage.

 - Huge volume dial is gorgeous, weighted and adds a touch of luxury to this piece.
 Naim didn’t have to add this to the starter piece but they did.
 BTW, this doesn’t sound or look like any “starter” piece… yet it is.